pivotal-cf/docs-pcf-healthwatch/README.md

 ## Healthwatch for VMware Tanzu Documentation

-This is the source repository for the Healthwatch for VMware Tanzu documentation.
+This is the source repository for the HealthWatch for VMware Tanzu documentation.

 In this README: